Japanese Title: Zoids Shin Seiki/Zero

 - The mecha Zoids are cool in design.

-- While the character and narrative depth is adequate for a battle anime, it doesn’t explore as much as it could have.
+- Doesn’t explore character and narrative as much as it could have.

-- Dumb luck and contrivance wins a couple of fights.
+- Dumb luck and contrivance wins some fights.

 I first watched Zoids New Century during its release stint in English.
 My younger sibling was obsessed with the show, which inadvertently got me interested in the series – not that I had a choice with only one TV in the house as a teen.
 Watching it again a decade later for review, I wasn’t expecting much.
 I theorised that any positive opinion I had regarding the anime was likely nothing more than nostalgia.
 Battle anime aimed at a young audience don’t incite high hopes.
 However, it turns out that Zoids NC is a good show, far better than anticipated.